sagemath/sagewiki_to_gh-2022-10-10/SupportedPlatforms.md

  * Arch on x86 (Both 32-bit and 64-bit)
  * CentOS  on x86 (Both 32-bit and 64-bit)
  * Debian 5.0 on x86 (Both 32-bit and 64-bit)
- * Fedora 11 or 12 (Both 32-bit and 64-bit).
+ * Fedora 11 or later (Both 32-bit and 64-bit).
  * Gentoo.
 The Sage on Gentoo project (http://github.com/cschwan/sage-on-gentoo) is aimed at properly integrating Sage to the Gentoo system, so is quite different to how Sage builds on all other platforms.
 This is designed for end users, not developers.
-However, a recent Sage should build from the source on Gentoo, but that would not be the normal way to use Sage on Gentoo.
+However, a recent Sage should build from source on Gentoo.
  * openSUSE 12.1 on x86 (Both 32-bit and 64-bit).
  * Red Hat Enterprise Linux Server 5.3 or later.
  * SUSE Linux Enterprise Server 10 or later on Intel Itanium processors